-Department Head: 484-1168 Program Contact: jbrady@pjc.edu Dr. Conrad Brewer cbrewer@pjc.edu 484-4432
+484-4432 Program Contact: Dr. Conrad Brewer

+cbrewer@pjc.edu

 We strongly encourage you to contact the Biological Sciences Department for assistance in planning your program of study.

 FOREST TECHNOLOGY

 (TREE-AAS, WOOD-AAS)

 This program of study prepares students for careers as forest technicians by providing hands-on training and an understanding of the many disciplines of forestry.
 Instruction by working foresters, field experience and exposure to the forest industry will prepare students to seek employment with forest industries, state and federal agencies and forestry consultants.
 Students may choose from two areas of specialization, Forest Management and Wood Procurement.
 A one-week long field experience at Blackwater River State Forest is required during the summer term.